arigativa/golem-shortener/README.md

 URL shortener is a simple product.
 But in order to make it work, you need to have a database, a web server, and a lot of other things.

-In Golem Cloud, it is possible to threat a single URL as a single actor that can manage its own state and serve requests.
+In Golem Cloud, it is possible to treat a single URL as a single actor that can manage its own state and serve requests.

 ### Data flow